Lalíf

 "Lalíf", also known as "La-líf", is a song by the Icelandic pop band Smartbandið.
 It was composed by Kjartan Ólafsson for the band's 1985 album Smartband.
 After poor sales, the song became a hit in 1986, topping the Icelandic charts for several weeks.
 The song is known for being sung backwards.

-In 2022, the song was feature in the Icelandic drama television mini-series Blackport.
+In 2022, the song was featured in the Icelandic drama television mini-series Blackport.

 Music video

 A music video for the song was recorded in Netherlands and was directed by Sigrún Harðardóttir.